raphaelschwinger/FerryGym/README.md

 ### Action space

 The ferry can accelerate (or brake) and turn its heading.
-Acceleration is measured in m/s^2, and and limited to physical possible values.
+Acceleration is measured in m/s^2, and limited to physical possible values.
-Turning is measured in degree.
+Turning is measured in degrees.

 ### Observation space

 The observation space is a dictionary containing the following keys: - `agent_position`: A 2D vector representing the position of the agent in environment coordinates. - `agent_direction`: A floating point value representing the direction the agent is facing in degrees. - `agent_speed`: A floating point value representing the speed of the agent. - `target`: A 2D vector representing the position of the target in latitude and longitude coordinates. - `neighborhood`: A 3D array of unsigned integers with a shape of (NEIGHBORHOOD_SIZE, NEIGHBORHOOD_SIZE, 3) representing the agent's local environment. - `agent_starting_position`: A 2D vector representing the starting position of the agent in latitude and longitude coordinates.
 NOTE: This environment can be used to generate the training set for the [PPUU](https://github.com/Atcold/pytorch-PPUU) algorithm.
 Use the 'generate_training_data' flag to enable this mode.
-This will save a new pandas dataset with an additional column containing the path to a file containing the neighborhood for each ship and timestep.
+This will save a new pandas dataset with an additional column containing the path to a file containing the neighbourhood for each ship and timestep.

 ### Episode termination